Black Friday Sale! Use FRIYAY15 for up to 15% off* Hurry offer ends in<timer>

 Find out more

-Cornwall is known for its beaches, making them some of the best things to do in Cornwall with dogs, so here are our top picks:
+Cornwall is known for its beaches, making them some of the best things to do in Cornwall with dogs.
+These stunning coastal spots offer free things to do in Cornwall with dogs (because beaches don’t cost a penny!).
+Here are our top picks:

 Carbis Bay Beach image